 The chamber law mandates the ACCI as the leading voice of the private sector to represent domestic and foreign companies in all matters pertaining a conducive environment.
 Therefore, the chamber implements a wide range of activities through the Department of Government Relations and Policy, which is in direct contact with the relevant government and non-government agencies.
 Every year, the chamber organizes special meetings with the President of Afghanistan and participates in economic committees to draft new business related laws and revise old ones.

 During the past decade, Afghan business community has been encouraged to expand their economic activities outside the country.
-For these companies the ACCI provides a gateway to foreign markets by organising matchmaking conferences, exhibitions and fairs.
-The International Department thereby is aware that businesses need favourable conditions and closely collaborates with international, foreign and national organisations to reach this objective.
+For these companies the ACCI provides a gateway to foreign markets by organizing matchmaking conferences, exhibitions and fairs.
+The International Department thereby is aware that businesses need favorable conditions and closely collaborates with international, foreign and national organizations to reach this objective.
 The chamber is represented in the developed and emerging markets through its twelve business councils, which connect the Afghan business community with the outside world.
-Among the target markets are the neighbouring countries, Middle and Near East, Europe and the USA.
+Among the target markets are the neighboring countries, Middle and Near East, Europe and the USA.